EA31337/EA31337-indicators-common/Oscillator/README.md

 using it alongside other indicators, trend analysis, and risk management techniques to make informed trading decisions.

+## OsMA (Moving Average of Oscillator)

+The Moving Average of Oscillator (OsMA) is a technical indicator that combines the features of both a momentum oscillator and a moving average.
+It helps traders identify the momentum and trend strength in the market by measuring the difference between an oscillator (such as MACD) and its signal line.

+Here are the key points about the OsMA indicator:

+- Calculation: The OsMA is derived from the MACD (Moving Average Convergence Divergence) indicator.
+It subtracts the signal line (typically a moving average of the MACD line) from the MACD line itself.
+The resulting values are then plotted as a histogram.

+- Interpretation: The OsMA histogram represents the difference between the MACD line and its signal line.
+Positive values indicate that the MACD line is above its signal line, suggesting bullish momentum.
+Negative values indicate that the MACD line is below its signal line, indicating bearish momentum.
+The height of the histogram bars reflects the magnitude of the difference.

+- Trend Confirmation: Traders often use the OsMA to confirm the strength of a trend.
+When the OsMA histogram bars are increasing in height, it indicates increasing momentum and supports the prevailing trend.
+Conversely, a decrease in the height of the histogram bars may suggest weakening momentum and a potential trend reversal.

+- Divergence: Like other oscillators, the OsMA can also be used to identify divergences between the indicator and the price chart.
+Divergences occur when the price makes a new high or low, but the OsMA histogram fails to follow suit.
+This can signal a potential reversal or a change in the trend direction.

+The OsMA indicator is primarily used to assist in identifying potential entry and exit points in the market based on momentum and trend strength.

 ## RSI (Relative Strength Index)

 The Relative Strength Index (RSI) is a popular momentum oscillator used in